- WHERE TO ARMADILLOS NEST?

-The second passive approach to armadillo control involves taking away their food supply.
+Another passive approach to armadillo involves taking away their food supply.
 Although armadillos will readily feed on plants, they prefer grubs and other insects common to any lawn, flower bed or mulch pile.
-Treat these insects using a fast acting granule and liquid and often times this will force the armadillos to find food elsewhere – or starve.
+Treat these insects using a fast acting granule and liquid and often times this will force the armadillo to forage elsewhere or risk starvation.